kubevela/kubevela.github.io/docs/end-user/rollout.md

               - replicas: 3
 EOF
 ```
-This Rollout Trait has two batches with total target size of 5, the first batch has 2 replicas and second batch has 3.
-Only when all replicas in the first batch are ready, the second batch will start to rollout.
+This Rollout Trait has target size of 5 and two rollout batches.
+The first batch has 2 replicas and second batch has 3.
+Only after all replicas in the first batch are ready, it will start to rollout the second batch.

-Check the Application status when rollout has been succeed after a while.
+Check the Application status whether the rollout is successful:
 ```shell
 $ kubectl get app rollout-trait-test
 NAME                 COMPONENT        TYPE         PHASE     HEALTHY   STATUS   AGE rollout-trait-test   express-server   webservice   running   true               2d20h
 ```

-Check controllerRevision
+Check ControllerRevision
 ```shell
 $ kubectl get controllerRevision  -l controller.oam.dev/component=express-server
 NAME                CONTROLLER                                    REVISION   AGE express-server-v1   application.core.oam.dev/rollout-trait-test   1          2d22h
 ```

 Check the status of Rollout Trait.
-The rollout is succeed if `ROLLING-STATE` is rolloutSucceed, and all replicas are ready if `BATCH-STATE` is batchReady. `TARGET`, `UPGRADED` and `READY` indicates target size of replicas is 5, updated number of replicas is 5 and all 5 replicas are ready.
+The rollout is successful only if `ROLLING-STATE` equals `rolloutSucceed`, and all replicas are ready only if `BATCH-STATE` equals `batchReady`. `TARGET`, `UPGRADED` and `READY` indicates target size of replicas is 5, updated number of replicas is 5 and all 5 replicas are ready.
 ```shell
 $ kubectl get rollout express-server
 NAME             TARGET   UPGRADED   READY   BATCH-STATE   ROLLING-STATE    AGE express-server   5        5          5       batchReady    rolloutSucceed   2d20h
 ```

-Check Workload Status (Workload underlying webservice/worker is [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) ultimately)
+Check Workload Status (Underlying resource behind the workload is [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/))
 ```shell
 $ kubectl get deploy -l app.oam.dev/component=express-server
 NAME                READY   UP-TO-DATE   AVAILABLE   AGE